shivani309/Defence_INTSUM_Dataset/README.md

-# INTSUMGen: Synthetic Dataset for Geo-Aware Intelligence Summarization
+# INTSUMGen: Geo-Aware Intelligence Summarization

 INTSUMGen is a reproducible synthetic dataset designed to bridge the gap between structured conflict event data and natural language intelligence summaries.
 The dataset enables research in geo-aware summarization, structured-to-text generation, and intelligence-focused NLP tasks.